A Mother and Her Children in Nepal

 November 3, 1995.
 I had just received an honorary doctorate of letters from Nepal's Tribhuvan University.
 After the ceremony, we headed away from the city to a hilltop from which I could get a good picture of the Himalayas.

-After an hour's drive beyond the bustle of the capital, Kathmandu, a completely new scene emerged.
+After an hour's drive beyond the bustle of the capital, Katmandu, a completely new scene emerged.
 The poetry of the landscape framed in the car window refreshed my travel-weary spirits.
 We finally arrived at our destination.

 Just as our car pulled up, a young girl, her back laden with rice straw, walked before us.
 My wife and I alighted from the car and called out to her "Namaskar!"--"Hello!"--pressing our palms together in Nepalese fashion.

 The girl nodded and returned our greeting with a smile.
-She was wearing a pretty pink overcoat.
+She was a wearing a pretty pink overcoat.
 Even the belt over her head, with which she supported the load of rice, looked like a hair band.

 Soon, a little boy came running over, as quick as an arrow.
 "What's my sister up to," he seemed to be thinking.
 He held a small piece of carrot in his little hand, probably a between-meal snack.

 A moment later, their mother appeared.
 She too, carried a full load of straw on her back.
 Nepal was entering its dry season.
-Soon the grass the livestock grazed on would wither and die, and so rice straw was cut as fodder.
+Soon the grasses the livestock grazed on would wither and die, and so rice straw was cut as fodder.